cloudfoundry/community/toc/rfc/rfc-draft-add-support-for-file-based-service-binding.md

 - The file size limit can be controlled by the CF platform
 - Already today CF uses `tmpfs` for [Instance Identity Credentials](https://docs.cloudfoundry.org/devguide/deploy-apps/instance-identity.html) which are rotated without restarting the application every `24h` by default

 The two approaches should be supported in parallel.
 Users should be able to select which approach Cloud Controller should use to deliver the binding information.
+Applications with binding information >`130KB` have to go with the file option and adopt it.
 There are two alternatives regarding service binding file organization:
 1. The VCAP_SERVICES content is stored in a file which location is specified via the VCAP_SERVICES_FILE_PATH env var in the same format as the VCAP_SERVICES environment variable
    * Advantages:
       * Less disruptive for applications consuming the `VCAP_SERVICES` env var